Tombunzel/HarmonApp/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
+Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions are **greatly appreciated**.

 If you have a suggestion that would make this app better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".<br>
 Don't forget to give the project a star!